 My interest in the strategy was renewed last week when I spoke to a colleague who has been successfully trading a similar strategy on the Dow Jones, only using the New York market times rather than London.

 First let’s look at the GBPUSD.
 The distribution of the range and motion are plotted as a function of GMT below.
-There is no real evidence of a diurnal pattern except for a slight increase in the afternoon to evening (12:00 GMT to 19:00 GMT).
+The only evidence of a diurnal pattern is a slight increase in the afternoon to evening (12:00 GMT to 19:00 GMT).
 Now this corresponds to the New York rather than the London session.
 An interesting start.
-So, perhaps London was the dominant session for the GBPUSD at the time that the strategy was devised, but that it has now shifted to the New York session?
+Perhaps London was the dominant session for the GBPUSD at the time that the strategy was devised, but that it has now shifted to the New York session?

 Next consider the analogous data for the EURUSD.
 Here it is apparent that there is a much higher level of diurnal variation, with both the range and the motion of the EURUSD being active between 05:00 GMT and 15:00 GMT.